 Common Misconceptions

-• "The state will take the house immediately when my parent enters a nursing home."
-No. Tennessee does not use TEFRA liens.
-The home remains in the family's name during the resident's life.
-Estate recovery, if any, happens after death and only against probate assets.
+- "The state will take the house immediately when my parent enters a nursing home."
+No. Tennessee does not apply TEFRA liens, so no lien attaches to the home at admission and it remains in the family's name during the resident's life.
+Estate recovery, if any, comes after death, against the estate as Tennessee probate law defines it.

 Frequently Asked Questions

 Yes, during their lifetime.
 The home is an exempt asset if equity is under $752,000 and the resident signs a statement of intent to return, even if return is medically unlikely.
-Tennessee does not place liens on the home during the recipient's life.
-After death, the home may be subject to estate recovery if it passes through probate, with the exemptions described above.
+Tennessee does not apply TEFRA liens, so no TEFRA lien attaches to the home during the recipient's life.
+After death, the home may be subject to estate recovery depending on how Tennessee probate law treats it and whether a survivor protection or hardship waiver applies, as described above.

 A Qualified Income Trust solves this.
 All gross income flows through the QIT each month, which removes it from the income-cap calculation.
 Even a $50/month overage requires a QIT; TennCare does not allow approximations.
-Plan to spend $1,500 to $3,500 with a Tennessee elder-law attorney to draft and set up the trust.
+Plan on hiring a Tennessee elder-law attorney to draft and set up the trust, and ask two or three firms what they charge before you choose, since the trust cannot reimburse those fees out of its own funds.

 Generally no, for services covered by the daily Medicaid rate.
 Certain optional services, private telephone, cable TV, beauty services, certain non-formulary medications, may be billed separately.
 The facility must disclose all charges in writing at admission.
 If you're seeing unexplained charges, request the admission agreement and the facility's posted Medicaid rate, and call the Ombudsman if there's a discrepancy.